 Withdrawal Limited Exceeded

 Robinhood permits five withdrawals from your account per business day.
 In addition to this, traders are only able to withdraw a maximum of $50,000 per business day across all withdrawals.
 If you attempt to exceed these limits, the withdrawal will be denied.
 There is no need to panic if this happens – simply wait until the next business day and Robinhood should allow you to withdraw your funds.
+Don’t worry if the day comes and you’re still unable to withdraw money – in some instances, Robinhood unlocks the withdrawal functions only 24 hours after the maximum withdrawal amount was reached.

 Finally, there may be restrictions on your account that are preventing you from withdrawing funds.
 This is a rare occurrence, but it can happen if you change your linked bank account or display unusual behaviour such as suspicious trading patterns.
 If you suspect that you may have had restrictions placed upon your Robinhood account, you’ll need to contact Robinhood support for advice.
 They will be able to talk you through your options for unlocking your account to enable you to withdraw your money.